gravi-ctrl/homelab-blueprint/README.md

 # Or bring up everything at once
 find /opt/stacks -maxdepth 2 -name "compose.yml" -execdir docker compose up -d \;
 ```

+> [!TIP]
+> **The Ghost Watcher in Action:** As soon as you run `docker compose up`, the background watcher detects the containers, configures the Tailscale Funnel and Nextcloud permissions, sends you a Telegram confirmation, and then **deletes itself** from your system.
+You don't need to do anything!

 <details>
 <summary><b>No backup❓ Click here to start from scratch</b></summary>